Population: 7,260.7 mio

 To cater to the large, 3,000 billion, textile and garment industry new companies are entering the market daily.
 Yet, most of these companies remain rather unknown.
 Worldwide only a few large fashion players exist.

-Currently US-based athleisure- and lifestyle brand Nike is the largest fashion company worldwide.
-Nike had 2015 revenues of 30.6 billion and has a market value of nearly a 105 billion dollars.
+US-based athleisure- and lifestyle brand Nike is the second largest fashion company worldwide.
+Nike had 2017 revenues of 34.4.6 billion and has a market value of nearly a 105 billion dollars.
 Nike offers its products worldwide and its largest markets are the United States, accounting for 46 percent of the total revenues, and Western Europe with a share 19 percent.
-Most of Nike’s income, a near 94 percent, comes from the Nike brand.
-The remaining 6 percent comes from Converse, which is a subsidiary of Nike.
-The brand’s best selling division is footwear, accounting for 64 percent of Nike’s income.
+Most of Nike’s income, a near 90 percent, comes from the Nike brand.
+The remaining 10 percent comes from Converse, which is a subsidiary of Nike.
+The brand’s best selling division is footwear, accounting for 63 percent of Nike’s income.

-Spanish fast-fashion giant Inditex is with a market value of nearly a 104 dollars close to Nike and is therefore the second largest fashion company worldwide.
-This company owns brands such as Zara, Pull&Bear and Stradivarius.
-Inditex’ 2015 annual revenue was around 24 billion dollars.
-With stores is every major city worldwide, the company is able to reach lots of fans.
+Spanish fast-fashion giant Inditex is with a market value of nearly a 92 billion dollars vand is therefore the third largest fashion company worldwide.
+Spanish company owns brands like Zara, Pull&Bear and Stradivarius.
+Inditex is valued over a 75 billion euros and its 2017 annual revenue was 25.34 billion euros.
+Inditex has stores is every major city in Europe, which also accounts for the majority of the company’s revenue.

-The most traded apparel and textile products are non-knit women’s suits, knit sweaters, knit T-shirts and non-knit men’s suits.
+The most exported apparel products are non-knit women’s suits, knit sweaters, knit T-shirts and non-knit men’s suits.

 Total trade of footwear and headwear: 139 billion dollar